For more information about the following boards and commissions, click here.

 Workforce Development Board

 The Workforce Development Board (WDB) is composed of community leaders dedicated to workforce development.
 The members of the Adams County WDB are representatives of private industry, nonprofits and public agencies.
 The Workforce Development Board is mandated by federal legislation to oversee public investments in employment and training programs.
 This responsibility is accomplished through the activities of the Adams County Workforce and Business Center.
-Contact Jodie Kammerzell, 720.523.2481, for more information.
+Contact Jodie Kammerzell, 720.523.2481, or click here for more information.